scala/scala3/docs/docs/reference/contextual/context-functions.md

 that we do not get unwanted givens in scope (this is good practice in all cases where context parameters are involved).
 Since `WrappedResult` is an opaque type alias, its values need not be boxed, and since `ensuring` is added as an extension method, its argument does not need boxing either.
-Hence, the implementation of `ensuring` is as about as efficient as the best possible code one could write by hand:
+Hence, the implementation of `ensuring` is about as efficient as the best possible code one could write by hand:

 ```scala